ETFs are great. But how do you choose?

 - Its tendency to trade in line with its true net asset value

-An ETF's liquidity stems from two sources: the liquidity of the fund itself, and the liquidity of its underlying shares.
+An ETF's liquidity stems from 2 sources: the liquidity of the fund itself, and the liquidity of its underlying shares.
 Funds with higher average daily trading volumes and more assets under management tend to trade at tighter spreads than funds with less daily trading or lower assets.

 There’s no perfect rule here as to what constitutes sufficient volume, but generally speaking, an ETF that averages more than $10 million in daily trading volume can be considered liquid.
 Bid-ask spreads that average under 0.10% can be considered tight.
 The caveat is that preferences will vary depending on cost sensitivity and holding period: Highly cost-conscious investors and traders with a very short time horizon might prefer funds with higher volumes and tighter spreads.